Forest Recovery: Add backup locations

 Backup Locations are network file shares, Azure blob storages, or Amazon S3 storage where the backup files can be created and managed by Cayosoft Guardian.
 DC Backups are registered backup files that are located in Backup Locations.

-How to add a backup location
+Add a backup location

 Network storage that supports SMB (Server Message Block) protocol version 3.0 (or higher), Amazon S3, and Azure blob storages can be added as Backup Locations in Cayosoft Guardian.